wanoghoco/Raven_BVN_VERF/README.md

 # selfie_liveness

-A new Flutter Plugin for detecting liveness.
+A new Flutter Plugin for verifying BVN.